StarmanUltra/ECE4180_FINAL/README.md

 In this diagram, an external 5V power source will be needed, but the 3.3V input needed for the uLCD and SD card modules can be supplied by the mBed module.
 When booting up the device, it may be attached to a PC serial port for setting up, which will reveal its given IP address for the data collectors.
 The device itself acts as a TCP server, which will sleep until a TCP packet arrives.
 Upon arrival, it will loudly beep (hence the need for an amplifier for the speaker) and display information of the incoming data packet onto the LCD screen (such as lightning location).
 Typically, users will have earbuds in when they are hiking.
 This means we will need a bluetooth module to send a message to the phone using UART, which can interrupt the user's music.
 Alongside, it will also keep a record of lightning strikes into its SD card from each point.

+## Inter-Device Wireless Communication with the ESP8266

+The Data Collection Stations and Personal Devices will communicate using an ESP8266, a common off-the-shelf wifi-capable RF communication module.
+To deploy the theoretical system, the max range of these devices must be considered to ensure the components of this lightning detection network can work together.
+The ESP8266 with the standard PCB antenna has a range of just under 0.5 km under ideal conditions.

+We can partially circumvent this limitation by using an aftermarket antenna on the Data Collection Stations.
+The Ubiquiti PowerBeam M2 is an 2.5GHz antenna that has been used with success to extend the ESP8266's range to 4.28km [1].
+This is a directional antenna, which would mean that each base station must be aligned properly to communicate with other stations.
+This limitation means the spacing between Data Collection Stations must be around 4km under ideal conditions.
+It is also possible for the thunderstorm that is producing the lightning the system is trying to detect could affect the effectiveness of the ESP8266's data transmission.
+Therefore, operating near the 4km maximum transmit distance might not be advisable for a real-world deployed system.

 ## Lightning Locailzation Using True-range Multilateration (Work in progress)

 ![Trilateral Centroid Localization](https://github.com/StarmanUltra/ECE4180_FINAL/blob/main/images/trilateral_centroid_localization.png?raw=true)